etdev/algorithms/algorithms/9_LRU_cache/LRUCache.md

     }

 ###Gotchas
+* Knowing to use a Doubly-linked list
+* Knowing that you can achieve O(1) sets/gets and that you can accomplish that with a HashMap
 * In the get method, I was just checking if map.containKey(key), but you need to also make sure its value isn't -1 (or you could also remove the key from the hasmap but I don't see how to do this in O(1) time).